dante-lafranchi/cse15l-lab-reports/lab-report-2-week-3.md

 }
 ```

-To fix this bug, I changed the which version of the List add method is being used.
-I changed it only one parameter (the string to add) from two parameters (the index to add the string at, the string to add).
+To fix this bug, I changed which version of the List add method is being used.
+I changed the add method to only have one parameter (the string to add) from two parameters (the index to add the string at, the string to add).
 This way, the filtered strings were added in the correct order.

 The fixed method is:
 ```